• Skip to primary navigation

 A jar of buttermilk ranch salad dressing.

-Along with buttermilk, my version includes fresh herbs and garlic, creamy mayo, sour cream, and mustard.
+Along with buttermilk, my homemade ranch dressing includes fresh herbs and garlic, creamy mayo, sour cream, and mustard.
 I also like to add just a touch of hot sauce for a hint of warmth.
+This makes the perfect dip for some crispy fried pickles or okra.

 One of the best things about homemade dressings is that you can modify the recipes to make them the way you want.
 Use fresh or dried herbs.
 Substitute plain Greek yogurt for sour cream.
 Add a pinch of other herbs or spices like smoked paprika, cayenne pepper, oregano, basil or dill.
 Try a bit of lemon zest, extra hot sauce or red pepper flakes, mustard, crumbled feta or bleu cheese.